 Toddlers (1-4 years), Children (4-12 years)

-The stone bungalows are best for families of 4-5, having 1 double room and 1 twin (with kid-sized beds), plus space for 1 baby cot (provided on request).
+The Stone Houses are best for families of 4-5, having 1 double room and 1 twin (with kid-sized beds), plus space for 1 baby cot (provided on request).
 They are also within baby-monitor distance of the restaurant, though you'll have to bring your own monitor.
-The wooden cabins are perfect for a couple with 1 child, using the double sofabed for the child (or 2 children, if they don't mind sharing).
+The Azur Villas have two double bedrooms and their own kitchens so are ideal for a family of 4 - providing the kids don't mind sharing a bed.
+The Wooden Bungalows are perfect for a couple with 1 child, using the double sofabed for the child.

 Restaurant staff can provide half portions or cook a particular dish to order (within reason) for your children.

 Kids Activities on site:

 There's a small playground with sandpit, seesaw and swings, aimed mostly at toddlers, and a pool.

 Apart from the beach, older kids will enjoy walking up to the natural flames of the Chimaera which lick out of the ground; and going on skippered boat trips to remote coves and coastlines (pirate hats optional).